kelvinlouis/ip6-chatbot/backend/data/nlu/nlu_training_generated.md

 - cu, Thank you
 - ok, Many thanks, Goodbye
 - Thanks a lot.
 I will be in touch.
 Byebye
-- Thanks.
-Stay in touch.
-Adieu
 - Thank you very much.
 I will be in touch. ttyl
 - ok, See you, Thanks a lot
-- Thanks for helping me.
-Stay in touch.
-I have to go
-- ok, Thanks very much, cu
-- cu, Thank you very much
-- Many thanks.
-Stay in touch.
-Adieu
-- Thanks so much.
-Stay in touch.
-See you soon
-- Many thanks.
-Stay in touch.
-See you
-- ok, I am gone, Thanks for your help
-- Many thanks.
-I will be in touch.
-Talk later
-- Bye, Thanks
-- ok, Thank you so much, See you
-- Thanks.
-I will contact you again.
-See you soon
-- I wish you a good night
-- Thanks a lot.
-I will contact you again.
-Chat with you later
-- I am gone, Thank you very much
-- ok, Thanks so much, Talk later
-- Thanks for the help.
-I will contact you again.
-Take care
-- ok, I am leaving, Thank you so much
-- Thanks for helping me.
-We will be in touch
-- Thank you so much.
-I will contact you again.
-Take care
-- Thank you.
-I will contact you again.
-Goodbye
-- Thank you so much.
-We will be in touch.
-Adieu
 - Thanks very much.
 Stay in touch.
 Goodbye
 - ok, Many thanks, Talk to you later
 - Byebye, Thanks
 - ok, Chat with you later, Thanks a lot
-- Thank you very much.
-Stay in touch.
-I am gone
-- Thanks for helping.
-We will be in touch.
-Byebye
-- Thank you so much.
-I will contact you again.
-See you
 - See you soon, Thanks
 - ok, Byebye, Thank you
-- Thanks very much.
-Stay in touch. bb
-- Many thanks.
-I will contact you again.
-Adieu
-- Thanks very much.
-Stay in touch. cu
-- Thanks so much.
-I will contact you again.
-I am gone
-- I wish you a great night
-- ok, Thanks so much, Adieu
 - Bye, Thank you very much
 - Thank you very much.
 I will be in touch.
 See you soon
 - Thanks a lot.
 I will contact you again.
 I am gone
 - Many thanks.
 Stay in touch.
 Seeya
 - Thank you.
 I will be in touch.
 Seeya
-- ok, I am leaving, Thank you
 - cu, Thanks for helping me
-- Thank you very much.
-I will be in touch.
-Seeya
-- Thank you.
-Stay in touch.
-Chat with you later
-- Thank you very much.
-Stay in touch.
-See you
 - ok, I have to go, Thank you
 - Byebye, Thank you
 - ok, Many thanks, Take care
-- Thank you very much.
-I will contact you again.
-I am gone
-- Thanks very much.
-Stay in touch.
-Chat with you later
-- Thank you very much.
-Stay in touch.
-See you soon
-- Thanks very much.
-I will be in touch.
-Goodbye
 - ok, Thanks very much, Take care
 - Bye, Many thanks
 - ok, ttyl, Thanks a lot
-- Thanks very much.
-We will be in touch. ttyl
-- Thank you very much.
-I will contact you again.
-See you soon
-- Thanks.
-I will contact you again.
-Take care
-- ok, Thank you, bb
-- Thank you so much.
-We will be in touch.
-Byebye
-- ok, Adieu, Thanks for helping
-- Thanks very much.
-Stay in touch.
-I am gone
-- Thanks a lot.
-I will be in touch. bb
-- Thanks so much.
-I will contact you again.
-See you
 - ok, cu
 - ok, Thanks, Seeya
 - Thank you.
 I will be in touch.
 See you
 - See you soon, Thanks so much
 - ok, Goodbye, Thank you very much
-- Adieu
 - Thank you very much.
 We will be in touch.
 See you
-- Thank you.
-I will contact you again.
-Talk later
-- Thank you very much.
-I will contact you again
 - Thanks for helping me.
 Stay in touch.
 I am gone
 - See you soon, Thanks very much
-- ok, Seeya, Thank you very much
-- ok, Thanks, Byebye
 - Thank you so much.
 Stay in touch.
 Chat with you later
 - Thanks for your help.
 We will be in touch.
 Goodbye
 - I hope you'll have a nice day
 - Thank you.
 I will contact you again.
 See you soon
-- ok, Thank you, I am leaving
 - Take care, Many thanks
 - Thank you so much.
 We will be in touch.
 Take care
-- ok, See you soon, Thank you very much
-- Thank you.
-We will be in touch.
-See you soon
 - Many thanks.
-I will contact you again.
-Bye
-- Many thanks.
 I will contact you again. bb
-- Adieu, Thanks a lot
 - ok, See you soon, Thanks
-- Thanks a lot.
-We will be in touch.
-Take care
 - ok, Thank you very much, Talk later
-- Thank you.
-We will be in touch.
-Talk to you later
-- Thanks so much.
-I will be in touch.
-Talk to you later
 - Thanks very much.
 I will be in touch.
 Seeya
 - ok, Thanks a lot, See you soon
-- Seeya, Thank you very much
-- Thanks.
-I will contact you again. bb
 - Thank you very much.
 Stay in touch.
 I have to go
 - Thanks so much.
 Stay in touch. bb
 - Thanks for helping me.
 We will be in touch.
 Goodbye
 - I wish you a nice evening
 - Thanks so much.
 I will contact you again.
 See you soon
 - Thanks.
 Stay in touch
-- ok, cu, Thank you
 - ok, Thanks so much, Chat with you later
-- ok, Thank you so much
-- Thanks very much.
-Stay in touch.
-I am leaving
 - Thank you very much.
 I will contact you again.
 Talk later
 - Many thanks.
 I will contact you again.
 Byebye
 - ok, Thanks for your help, See you
 - ok, I am leaving, Many thanks
-- See you soon, Thanks a lot
-- Thanks so much.
-We will be in touch.
-I am leaving
-- Thanks very much.
-I will be in touch.
-Take care
-- Thanks so much.
-I will be in touch. bb
-- Thanks very much.
-I will be in touch. ttyl
-- Byebye, Thanks a lot
-- ok, bb, Thanks
-- ok, Thank you, Chat with you later
-- Thank you.
-Stay in touch. bb
-- Thanks a lot.
-I will be in touch.
-See you soon
-- Thank you so much.
-We will be in touch. cu
 - I am leaving, Thanks for your help
-- Thanks so much.
-We will be in touch. cu
 - Thanks a lot.
 I will contact you again.
 I have to go
-- Thanks for the help.
-I will be in touch.
-Byebye
-- Thanks for helping.
-We will be in touch.
-Goodbye
 - ok, See you soon, Thanks very much
 - Goodbye, Thank you so much
 - ok, Thanks so much, cu
 - Thanks very much.
 Stay in touch.
 Talk later
-- Thanks a lot.
-Stay in touch.
-I am leaving
-- Thanks very much.
-I will be in touch
-- Many thanks.
-We will be in touch.
-See you soon
 - Thank you.
 I will contact you again.
 Seeya
 - Thanks.
 I will be in touch.
 Chat with you later
 - ok, Thank you, Goodbye
 - See you, Many thanks
 - ok, Chat with you later, Thanks for helping me
-- Thank you very much.
-I will be in touch.
-Adieu
 - Thanks a lot.
 I will contact you again. ttyl
-- Thank you.
-Stay in touch. cu
-- Thanks.
-I will be in touch.
-I am leaving
-- ok, Many thanks, Adieu
-- Take care, Thank you
-- ok, Talk later, Thanks so much
-- Thanks so much.
-I will contact you again.
-Goodbye
 - Thanks for helping.
 Stay in touch.
 Bye
 - Thanks for helping me.
 I will contact you again.
 I am leaving
 - I hope you'll have a good day